ankushdixit/cursor-auto-rules-agile-workflow/readme.md

 The script will:
 1. Create the target directory if it doesn't exist
+2. Create the `.ai/docs` folder for AI-specific documentation
-2. Copy all rule files (*.mdc) to your project's `.cursor/rules/` directory
+3. Copy all rule files (*.mdc) to your project's `.cursor/rules/` directory
-3. Copy the docs directory and its contents if it exists
+4. Copy the docs directory and its contents if it exists
-4. Set up appropriate .gitignore entries for private rules
+5. Set up appropriate .gitignore entries for private rules and AI documentation

 ## Rule Categories